Center for Complex Data Systems

 The Department of Mathematics and Statistics' Center for Complex Data Systems has established a new Distinguished Scholar Lecture Series, starting Spring 2016, with support from the College of Arts and Sciences.
 The invited speakers will deliver a public lecture targeted at a wide audience, hold round-table discussions, and will be available to meet and explore individual research and institutional-level collaborations.

-The following have been confirmed as speakers for this semester:
+The following have been confirmed as speakers since the series' inception:

 Research Projects (2014–2015)